 As the pastry bakes in the oven the liquid in both the dough and butter melts creating lots of layers and a flaky texture.
 The butter also gives it a great flavor.

 Making puff pastry from scratch is no small feat.
-I would recommend buying it from the grocery store in the freezer section.
+I would recommend store-bought puff pastry from the freezer section of the grocery store.
+You can also use it to make these Strawberry Turnovers for dessert.

 - Olive Oil: Needed to keep the ingredients from sticking to the pan when making the filling.